 Actuarial valuations are required to be performed at least every three years for the defined benefit pension plan.
 The unfunded status of the plan creates an additional requirement to have annual actuarial valuations performed.
-The last actuarial valuation was performed as at December 31, 2016.
-The next required actuarial valuation for the pension benefit plan will be as of December 31, 2017.
+The last actuarial valuation was performed as at December 31, 2017.
+The next required actuarial valuation for the pension benefit plan will be as at December 31, 2018.
 The measurement date used for the benefit obligation and plan assets is March 31 of each year.

-Information about DUC's defined benefit plan as at March 31, in aggregate, is as follows:
+Information about DUC's defined benefit plan, in aggregate, is as follows: